hacefresko/hacefresko.github.io/_posts/2021-10-26-liquidjs-ssti-to-arbitrary-file-read.md

 ---
 layout: post
-title: 'Exploiting an SSTI in LiquidJS to get arbitrary file read'
+title: 'Exploiting an SSTI in LiquidJS to read any file in the server'
 date: 2021-10-26
 permalink: /posts/liquidjs-ssti-to-arbitrary-file-read
 tag: web, bug bounties